ravendb/docs/Documentation/5.0/Raven.Documentation.Pages/document-extensions/attachments/loading.dotnet.markdown

 {CODE-TABS/}

 ## Example II
-Here, we load all the attachments of a document.
+Here, we load multiple string attachments we previously created for a document.
+We then go through them, and decode each attachment to its original text.
 {CODE-TABS}
 {CODE-TAB:csharp:Sync GetAllAttachments@DocumentExtensions\Attachments\Attachments.cs /}
 {CODE-TAB:csharp:Async GetAllAttachmentsAsync@DocumentExtensions\Attachments\Attachments.cs /}